8 Things We're Looking Forward To - NCAA Regional Finals | Inside Gymnastics

 6. The Stanford Surprise!

 From the play-in rounds to the finals, Stanford has been on fire in Seattle!
 In the semifinals Stanford was relentless and never let up when the pressure was on.
-When all was said and done they upset No. 13 Oregon State and No. 19 Illinois to make it to the finals.
+We were so impressed and when all was said and done they upset No. 13 Oregon State and No. 19 Illinois to make it to the finals.
 Here’s to hoping they can keep riding the high and finish out their season strong!

 7. Arkansas Rallies!